 1. Films that are appropriate and entertaining for children and teens since over half of our audiences are school groups

-2. Genre films such as horror, horror/comedy, zombie, vampire, etc. since we have a very popular late night horror package
+2. Horror films since we have a very popular late night horror package

-The festival has a strong preference for films that are NOT available to watch online by the public before the last day of the festival (May 14, 2018).
+The festival prefers to program films that are NOT available to watch online by the public before the last day of the festival (May 8, 2022).

-If the submitted film has a connection to the Peace Region (northwest Alberta or northeast British Columbia), please email Festival Director Terry Scerbak at firstname.lastname@example.org to identify how the film is connected to this region.
+If the submitted film has a connection to the Peace Region (northwest Alberta or northeast British Columbia), please email Festival Director Terry Scerbak at email@example.com to identify how the film is connected to this region and give the title and tracking number for the submitted film.
 The connection can involve location (shot in the region), creative personnel (producer, director, and/or writer are or have been residents of the region), or actors who are or have been residents of the region.